electricant/random_scripts/README.md

 ## backup

-Backup scripts I currently use
+Backup scripts I currently use.

+## batch-converters

+Convert files from one format to another repetitively.

 ## transmission